-- ensuring the continued relevance of the organisation in delivering meteorological- related products and services in compliance with all applicable regulatory frameworks - ensuring effective management of stakeholder, partner and key client relations - addressing the short-term viability and long-term sustainability of the entity's revenue and ensuring continued fiscal discipline - ensuring the availability of strategy-driven human capital capacity for the performance of the SAWS.
+- ensuring the continued relevance of the organisation in delivering meteorological- related products and services in compliance with all applicable regulatory frameworks - ensuring effective management of stakeholder, partner and key client relations - addressing the short-term viability and long-term sustainability of the entity's revenue and ensuring continued fiscal discipline

+• ensuring the availability of strategy-driven human capital capacity for the performance of the SAWS.

 In an effort to combat climate change, the SAWS recently adopted the approach of building "a WeatherSMART nation".
 This is expected to enhance the early warning system to ensure that climate and weather data, products and applications are available to all South Africans.
-The SAWS's total budget for 2017/18 is R380,6 million.